ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_LOG2.md

 CNN   | xx.xx%   | xxxxs    | 100        | 200    | 0.??   | SGD

 ### III.
 FedAvg MNIST learning with *2NN* and *CNN* models
+##### Generic remarks
+1. Some test runs are unstable under searched learning rate, this is
+    * either because the learning rate is too close to instability region
+    * or due to the limited memory and computational power of the machine

 #### A. Experiment 1: increase parallism
 * The runs using optimized learning rate will be marked as "0.01/o"
 * R-98 means the number of round where test acc hit 98%, similar for R-XX